course-details-portlet

 Further on evaluation

-The home exam lasts for three days.
-The written course assignment must be approved before the student can take the exam.
+The exam consists of a written paper.
+The work starts early in the semester and a first draft must be approved in order for the paper to be submitted as an exam answer.
 It is possible to take the exam in semesters when the course is not taught.

 Required previous knowledge